 It doesn’t matter what type of podcast you have going, there’s always some form of structure.
 This creates a sense of familiarity for your audience, which is always nice to have.
 Not to mention, it can also help you out when you’re working out what topics you want to focus on in your episode.
 Use a clear structure and you can’t go wrong.

 Time for another handy list!
-Here’s 5 common elements of a good structure:
+Here are 5 common elements of a good structure for good podcast storytelling:

 - Setting: Either an actual fictional setting for an audio drama, or perhaps a background story preparing the listeners for an interview, or maybe a spooky intro for a paranormal podcast!